AdvUni/gafaspot/doc/config_explanation.md

         ...
 The environment's names are only allowed to contain **lowercase** ASCII letters, numbers and underscores.
 Don't use uppercase letters and blanks!
-Each environment has further attributes:
+Each environment has following attributes:

         demo0:
             show-name: DEMO 0